Resume-Genie/resume-genie/ENVIRONMENT.md

-# Environment Variables
+# Resume Genie Environment Variables Setup Guide

-To run this project, you will need to add the following environment variables to your .env file
+This guide provides instructions on setting up the development environment for the project.To run this project, you need `.env` files in your `frontend` and `backend` folders.
+Add the following environment variables to your .env file:

 <br>